DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 ## What induction tutors do

 Induction tutors monitor and support your early career teachers.

-They need to recognise when early action is needed if an early career teacher is experiencing difficulties.

 Responsibilities include: